 the location of a credential JSON file.
 This JSON file can be one of the

 A credential configuration file for workload identity federation

 Workload identity federation enables you to use an external identity provider to access Google Cloud resources.
 For more information, see Authenticating by using client libraries, the gcloud CLI, or Terraform in the Identity and Access Management (IAM) documentation.

 Service account keys create a security risk and are not recommended.
 Unlike the other credential file types, compromised service account keys can be used by a bad actor without any additional information.
 For more information, see Best practices for using and managing service account keys.

-User credentials set up with the gcloud CLI
+User credentials provided by using the gcloud CLI

-command.
-This command places a JSON file containing your credentials in a
+command places a JSON file containing the credentials you provide (usually from

 - Linux, macOS: